TrevorOhlson0708/C-Sharp-Project/README.md

 # C-Sharp-Project
-C# Projects which ive completed
+C# Projects which ive completed to learn